Twipped/Kalendae/readme.md

 - `columnHeaderFormat`:	The format of moment data of the week day name to display in column headers.
     - Default is `dd`

+- `titleMonthFormat`: Format string used for the month in the calendar title.
+    - Default is `"MMMM"`
-- `titleFormat`: Format string used in the calendar title.
+- `titleYearFormat`: Format string used for the year in the calendar title.
-    - Default is `"MMMM, YYYY"`
+    - Default is `"YYYY"`

 - `dayNumberFormat`: Format string for individual day numbers.
 	- Default is `"D"`